 Diametros follows COPE guidelines and core practices to safeguard the ethical standards in publishing and to act appropriately whenever their breach is suspected.
 We emphasize that It is every author’s, contributor’s, reviewer’s, and editor’s responsibility to identify, prevent and deal with any signs of publication misconduct.
 Our principle areas of concerns for publication integrity include duplicate or redundant submissions and publications, plagiarism and self-plagiarism (text recycling), ghost, guest or gift authorship, inadequate affiliation, citation manipulations, image or data falsification, peer review or editing malpractice including bias and discrimination, breaches of copyrights, breaches of confidentiality, undisclosed competing interests and other forms of misbehavior or fraud that may occur at any stages in the scholarly publishing.

 Authorship and contributorship

 Researchers submitting their work are required through the submission checklist to confirm their authorship and to signal all potential co-authors.
+We use a definition of authorship based upon the general standards of the humanistic disciplines and suggested by the International Committee of Medical Journal Editors (see: ICMJE, Defining the Role of Authors and Contributors).
+Editors and editorial team members of Diametros are excluded from publication decisions when they have contributed to a manuscript or have any conflict of interest.
 This is to ensure both that proper credit is given as well as due responsibility taken for the content submitted for publication.
 We expect fair and accurate acknowledgment of all significant contributions to the papers proposed.
 In case of authorship concerns or disputes, including authorship changes request that require investigation, as well as suspicions or allegations of ghost, guest or gift authorship, appropriate steps are taken in line with the COPE guidelines on the matter.